 Think about it: there is no experience you have had that you are not the absolute center of.
 The world as you experience it is there in front of YOU or behind YOU, to the left or right of YOU, on YOUR TV or YOUR monitor.

 But the world doesn’t happen to us.
 We’re not the main characters in some T.V. show (though it’s hard to fight that feeling).
 It happens with us and around us.
 We’re each just a minor character in someone else’s play.
-So turn off that default setting and tune in the simple experiences occurring around you.
+So turn off that default setting and tune into the simple experiences occurring around you.

 Please don’t think that I’m giving you moral advice, or that I’m saying you are supposed to think this way, or that anyone expects you to just automatically do it.
 Because it’s hard.
 It takes will and effort, and if you are like me, some days you won’t be able to do it, or you just flat out won’t want to.David Foster Wallace